MinervaExpt/MAT-MINERvA/README.md

 ```

 ## How to Use MAT-MINERvA
 MAT-MINERvA is compiled and installed using CMake 3 or later.
+Once it has been installed, **`source opt/bin/setup.sh` to tell the operating system to use it**.

 ### Learn to use MINERvA's standard systematics
 Follow the [tutorial](https://github.com/MinervaExpt/MINERvA-101-Cross-Section) to work through a simple inclusive analysis.
 It's a good blueprint/fork point for building a new analysis.